Synerise/ios-sdk/README.md

 # Installation

-## Install SyneriseSDK from CocoaPods
+## Install Synerise SDK from CocoaPods

 CocoaPods is a dependency manager for Cocoa projects.
 You can install it with the following command: